Summary

 procedureURLstringyes PreviewThe URL for the external function.

-This returned datatype can provide the specification and URL of an external function, along with any parameters used in its execution.
-The table below provides more information and links to tables containing sub-parameters:
+For the results, you can get the specification and URL of an external function, along with anything used in its execution.
+The table below provides more information:

 ParameterTypeRequiredDefaultStabilityDescription